Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 1. Change our compute profile to run Python 3.8
 2. Import our Snowflake data connection

 Which we can do all from the left control panel.
-To change the compute profile, click on the Environments tab represented by a cube, at the top of this section you'll see the compute profile portion at the top.
-CLick on the `Image` dropdown and select Python 3.8.
+To change the compute profile, click on the Environments tab represented by a cube.
+At the top of this section you'll see the compute profile portion at the top.
+Click on the `Image` dropdown and select Python 3.8.

 ![](assets/vhol-compute.gif)

 Next we can import our Snowflake data connection by heading over to the `Data sources` tab represented by a database icon with a lightning bolt.
 At the bottom of this section, you'll see a portion that says available workspace connections and you should see one that says Snowflake.
-Once you import this connection, all the setup steps will be completed and you can dive into the project.
+Once you import this connection, all the setup steps will be completed and we can dive into the project.

 ![](assets/vhol-dc.gif)